LimoSenpai/nix-config/README.md

 ### `bibata-hyprcursor`
 Custom build of Bibata cursor theme with Hyprcursor support for Hyprland.

+### `point-er-cursors`
+Windows "Point.er" cursor suite converted to the Xcursor format with black, white, and "Plus" variants.

 ### `rivalcfg`
 SteelSeries Rival mouse configuration utility.